 Cefprozil Side Effects

-Some side effects of cefprozil may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for cefprozil may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to cefprozil: oral powder for suspension, oral tablet

 Along with its needed effects, cefprozil may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking cefprozil:Less common

 - sore throat sores, ulcers, or white spots on the lips or in the mouth